Why not learn and earn in school? 🎋

 The high dropout rates are primarily due to the disproportionate economic pressures weighing heavy on the conscience of students from lower income families.
 Many youth do not see a choice but to leave school in order to begin working to support their families around the age of 14-15.
 The “opportunity cost” of continuing their education is simply not worth it.

-In addition, the report highlights 40% of students drop out because they believe what they are learning is not useful.
+In addition, the report highlights 40% of students drop out because they do not believe what they are learning is useful.

 Specifically in Tolima 📍